chingmay131/robot-path-planning-hybrid-pso/README.md

 ## How to Use bash_scripts Folder
 1. Open Terminal in Ubuntu
-2. Modify permissions for all files in bash_scripts folder
+2. Change access permissions for all files in bash_scripts folder
 ```
 chmod a+x "bash_scripts/"*
 ```